aramis-lab/clinicadl/docs/user_guide/data/bids.rst

 1.2.2 Joining multiple datasets
 -------------------------------

-You often need to combine several datasets — images coming from different cohorts, or different modalities of the same participants.
+You may need to combine several datasets — images coming from different cohorts, or different modalities of the same participants.
 ClinicaDL offers three ways to do so.

 Concatenating
 ~~~~~~~~~~~~~~

-:py:class:`~clinicadl.data.datasets.ConcatDataset` stacks datasets end to end.
+:py:class:`~clinicadl.data.datasets.ConcatDataset` concatenates datasets end to end.
 The
 length of the result is the sum of the lengths of its parts.
 Use it to gather images
 of the **same nature** coming from **different sources**.